-This degree curriculum focuses on the standards for professional interior design programs established by both NASAD (National Association of Schools of Art and Design) and FIDER (Foundation for Interior Design Education Research).
+This degree curriculum focuses on the standards for professional interior design programs established by the National Association of Schools of Art and Design (NASAD).
 The major is designed to offer learning opportunities structured to prepare the student for a variety of careers in the interior design profession or for graduate school.
 Students interested in this major are advised that the degree requires six major studios, which must be taken in sequence, one per semester.
 Major studios are offered in fall and spring semesters and require a minimum of three years to complete.
+The program of study includes a required internship to be taken in the summer between the junior and senior year.
 Students should plan to be advised in the Art Department as soon as they identify an interest in this major.
 This is a 120-hour degree program.
 Students must apply to be admitted to the major based on a spring semester portfolio review of Area F courses and as Art Department resources permit.